galtza/tutorial-dll-tracker/README.md

 > Notice that here we are checking errors

 In this order, we:
 * Check if we already started.
-If we we just call _stop_ and proceed
+If we just call _stop_ and proceed
 * We load the _ntdll.dll_ dynamic library where the Windows functions live.
-* We register our internal callback with the registry function
+* We register our internal call-back with the registry function
 * Store the user call-back

 After this call, we are ready to receive any _dll_ event.